J Church Transfer Improvements

 The J Transfer Improvements project held a public hearing on Saturday, July 25, 2020, at 11:00 AM for proposed street changes at the intersection of Church and Market Streets.

 A recording of that meeting is available on this web page.
 All comments were reviewed by project staff and entered into the public record.
-These changes have been authorized by order of the City Traffic Engineer and will be reviewed at the SFMTA Board of Directors Meeting on September 15th, where additional public comments on the project will be heard.
+These changes have been authorized by order of the City Traffic Engineer and were reviewed at the SFMTA Board of Directors Meeting on September 15th, allong with additional public comments.

 Implementation and Sunset Date

-If approved, the temporary transit zones would be installed in late summer and will be striped only with white paint, making them easily reversable.
-The transit zone will automatically be removed after the emergency order is lifted, unless there is a public process to make the transit zone permanent.
+The transit zone is subject to removal after the Mayor's emergency order is lifted, unless there is a public process to make the transit zone permanent.

 Outreach and Evaluation